BirthdayResearch/defichain-electrumx/README.rst

   :Language: Python (>= 3.8)
   :Original Author: Neil Booth

-This project is a fork of `spesmilo/electrumx <https://github.com/spesmilo/electrumx>`_.
+This project is a fork of `spesmilo/electrumx <https://github.com/spesmilo/electrumx>`_ with expanded features to work with DeFiChain.
+Refer to `defichain-electrum <https://github.com/BirthdayResearch/defichain-electrum>`_ for integration.
-The original author dropped support for Bitcoin, which we intend to keep.

 DeFiChain ElectrumX allows users to run their own DeFiChain Electrum server.
 It connects to your full node and indexes the blockchain, allowing efficient querying of the history and DeFiChain